cyrus-/typy/README.md

 I need *your* contributions and support:
 * star, follow, join, share
+* write a tydy library (ideas)
-* contribute to my patreon campaign
+* contribute to my patreon campaign, individually or as an organizational sponsor
-* convince your employer to sponsor tydy
-* hire me to give a training seminar, provide support or consult on a tydy project
+* hire me to give a training seminar, provide support or consult
-* write a library for tydy
 * join the tydy team, there are lots of really interesting projects for anyone interested in programming language design and implementation.

 Contributors